coder/coder/docs/cli/schedule_override-stop.md

 # schedule override-stop

-Edit stop time of active workspace
+Override the stop time of a currently running workspace instance.

 ## Usage